Fox Professing

 Avrich, Paul (1988).
 Anarchist Portraits.
 Princeton, NJ: Princeton University Press.

-Barclay, H. (1982).
-People without government: An anthropology of anarchism.
+Barclay, Harold B. (1982).
+People without Government: An Anthropology of anarchism.
 London: Kahn.

 Benello, C. George (Len Krimerman, Frank Lindenfeld, Carol Korty, & Julian Benello, Eds.).
 (1992).
 From the Ground Up: Essays on Grassroots & Workplace Democracy.
 Boston: South End Press.